How A Pencil Skirt Should Fit

 HOW LONG SHOULD A PENCIL SKIRT BE?

 A classic pencil skirt should sit anywhere between the knee and mid-calf.
 Skirts that sit above the knee or thigh area may still come in a fitted pencil shape but are considered more of a mini skirt.
 If you are tall, beware of the back-vent positioning.
 The vent will open as you walk, and the split should not be sitting between your lower backside and upper thighs.
 The vent should be starting mid-thigh at the highest to ensure you don’t expose yourself as you walk.
+If you’re petite, ensure the skirt is ending just past the knee or on the upper half of your calf area, longer than this can make you appear shorter.

 CAN I LET A PENCIL SKIRT OUT?